Bill's Bountiful Blog

 I had some amazing music teachers in my life as a student.

-A year ago, while searching for a high school teacher to attend our 9th reunion (which sound so much better thant our 50th year reunion,) I found that my high school band instructor, Mr. Hampton Wines, was still alive at age 94.
+A year ago, while searching for a high school teacher to attend our 9th reunion (which sounds so much better than our 50th year reunion) I found that my high school band instructor, Mr. Hampton Wines, was still alive at 94.

 Online, I concluded he lived at the same address.
 After telephoning his number repeatedly with no answer, I finally knocked on his door and was delighted to find him there and robust as ever.